abbyazari/vSWIM/README.md

 <a id="citation"></a>
 ## Citing vSWIM

-If you use this product please reference the submitted [JGR Machine Learning paper](PENDING-arxivlink).
+If you use this product please reference the submitted [JGR Machine Learning paper](https://arxiv.org/abs/2402.01932).
 Sample Bibtex is given below:

 ```
 @article{Azari2024,
 author = {Azari A. R. and Abrahams, E. and Sapienza, and F. and Halekas, J. and Biersteker, J. and
 Mitchell, D. L. and Pérez, F. and Marquette, M. and Rutala, M. J. and Bowers, C. F. and
 Jackman, C. M. and Curry, S. M.},
-doi = {arXiv: pending},
+eprint={2402.01932},
 journal = {Submitted to Journal of Geophysical Research: Machine Learning and Computation},
 title = {A Virtual Solar Wind Monitor for {M}ars with Uncertainty Quantification using {G}aussian Processes},
 year = {2024}